-This course is suitable for the residential section of the Gold Duke of Edinburgh Award.
+This course is for those aged 16-18 years old and is suitable for the residential section of the Gold Duke of Edinburgh Award.
 Always check with your leader before booking.

 Read more

-See our Residential FAQs page if you’d like to know the answers to our most frequently asked questions.
+See our Residential FAQs page if you’d like to know the answers to some commonly asked questions.

 Explore our range of opportunities for young people.
-Whether you’re looking to complete your gold Duke of Edinburgh Award, want to explore possible careers, or simply want to expand your knowledge of nature and the natural world, our range of opportunities and experiences offers something for everyone.
+Whether you’re looking to complete your Gold Duke of Edinburgh Award, want to explore possible careers, or simply want to expand your knowledge of nature and the natural world, our range of opportunities and experiences offers something for everyone.

 Example Timetable